 Macropores (larger than 0.05 mm) allow air, roots, and water to move freely.
 In contrast, micropores (smaller than 0.05 mm) permit little air and water movement.
-Micropores are dominant in finetextured clay soils.
+Micropores are dominant in fine-textured clay soils.
 As a result, fine-textured clay soils tend to restrict air and water movement even though they have a large total volume of pore space.
 This is because the small pores of clay soils often remain full of water.
 The movement of air-especially in the subsoil-is reduced greatly and can be inadequate for root development and microbial activity.
-The rule of thumb is that, when soil particles are packed closely together as in well-graded surface soils and compact subsoils, 2.0 mm.
-It has more pore spaces, and water and nutrients move through it quickly.
+The rule of thumb is that, when soil particles are packed closely together as in well-graded surface soils and compact subsoils, total porosity is low.
+This is often the condition found in new developments when establishing new lawns.